 Here are a few of the exemptions and deductions no longer allowed under the new tax regime:

-These are the deductions allowed under the new tax regime:
+List of deductions allowed under the new tax regime:

-To understand the difference, it will be instructive to calculate tax liabilities under the old and new tax regimes.
+In terms of understand the difference, it will be instructive to calculate tax liabilities under the old and new tax regimes.

 Consider a hypothetical income tax

 |0 to 2.5 Lakh||–||–|

 |2.5 to 5 Lakh @ 5%||12,500||–|

 |> 10 Lakh @ 30%||–||–|